elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 #### Feeding an article into the system using `ppp-feeder`

-ppp-feeder sends a JSON message into a SQS queue which triggers an AWS SWF workflow.
+[`ppp-feeder`](https://github.com/elifesciences/ppp-feeder) is a small python script that sends a JSON message into a SQS queue which triggers an AWS SWF workflow.
 This workflow looks in the S3 bucket that is passed to ppp-feeder for a zip file with the key that is passed to ppp-feeder.
 This article zip file if found is then processed by the eLife Continuum publishing workflow.
 It can be used to inject an article into the publishing workflow form any S3 bucket that the user has read access on.
 It is highly useful in re-starting a workflow if it has gotten stuck in Continuum.

 To run `ppp-feeder` you need to have python installed.
-Dependencies are managed using `pip` ([install pip](https://pip.pypa.io/en/stable/installing/)) and we encourage you to run `ppp-feeder` from within a `[virtual env](https://virtualenv.readthedocs.org)`.
+Dependencies are managed using `pip` ([install pip](https://pip.pypa.io/en/stable/installing/)) and we encourage you to run `ppp-feeder` from within a [virtual env](https://virtualenv.readthedocs.org).

 To run you will need to have AWS credentials that can access the S3 buckets where the articles are, and also access the workflows that you need to feed.